 Policy based: The decisions and actions of the IANA Functions Operator should be made objectively based on policy agreed to through the recognized bottom-up multistakeholder processes.
 As such, decisions and actions of the IANA Functions Operator should:

-Be predictable (i.e,, decisions are clearly rooted in agreed and applicable policy as set by the relevant policy body).
+Be predictable (i.e., decisions are clearly rooted in agreed and applicable policy as set by the relevant policy body).